Author: Richard P. Feynman

 That’s a puzzle drive.
 It’s what accounts for my wanting to decipher Mayan hieroglyphics, for trying to open safes.
 I remember in high school, during first period a guy would come to me with a puzzle in geometry, or something which had been assigned in his advanced math class.
 I wouldn’t stop until I figured the damn thing out—it would take me fifteen or twenty minutes.

-On openness to experience
+He had high openness to experience

 After the war, every summer I would go traveling by car somewhere in the United States.
 One year, after I was at Caltech, I thought, “This summer, instead of going to a different place, I’ll go to a different field.”